soffes/blog/published/2020-03-08-home-assistant-sonos-and-siri/home-assistant-sonos-and-siri.markdown

+---
+thanks: Thanks to [this post](https://community.home-assistant.io/t/ios-shortcuts-with-ha-no-ssl-required/89529) for inspiring this approach.
+---

 # Home Assistant, Sonos, and Siri

 Lately, I’ve really been getting into [Home Assistant](https://home-assistant.io).
 It’s a really fantastic way to connect everything in your house into one place and then control it however you want.
 I connect everything directly to Home Assistant and then add Home Assistant to HomeKit (Apple’s Home app).
 So HomeKit is just controlling Home Assistant which is controlling the real devices.